Obaied/recorded/README.md

 ```

 # Privacy Policy
-Abdullah Obaied built the Recorded app as an Open Source app.
-This SERVICE is provided by Abdullah Obaied at no cost and is intended for use as is.
+Abdullah Joseph built the Recorded app as an Open Source app.
+This SERVICE is provided by Abdullah Joseph at no cost and is intended for use as is.

 This page is used to inform website visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.